USS O'KANE DDG 77

 August 11, USS O'Kane successfully completed the Mk 45 5" live fire gunnery exercise, while underway in the Hawaiian Op.
 Area, as final certification for Air Warfare 2.4.

-September 28, The O'Kane recently departed homeport for Independent Deployer Certification Exercise (IDCERTEX); Moored at Berth 6, Pier 2 in Naval Base San Diego from Oct.
+September 28, The O'Kane recently departed homeport for Independent Deployer Certification Exercise (IDCERTEX) and in support of the USS Carl Vinson (CVN 70) CSG's COMPTUEX, off the coast of southern California; Moored at Berth 6, Pier 2 on Naval Base San Diego from Oct.
 3-24.